 The primary purpose of active employment measures is to contribute to a well-functioning labour market by assisting unemployed people to find work and to provide services to employers seeking labour.

-Business service in Denmark consists of three elements: business service, better coordination across municipalities, and Jobservice Denmark.
-Business service became of focus with the employment reform of 2014.
+Business service in Denmark consists of business service, better coordination across municipalities, and Jobservice Denmark.
+Business service became of focus with the employment reform of 2014

 The evidence strategy has been implemented across the entire Ministry of Employment and consists of three tracks: collect existing evidence about what works, innovate new evidence about this, and communicate the results.